MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/110_pre_flight_checks.md

 ---

 !!! success ":fontawesome-solid-champagne-glasses: Congratulations!"
-    With all of your pre-flight checks completed, you're ready to use your machine.
+    With your pre-flight checks completed, you are now ready to use your machine.
     Record a video of your first cut and submit it on our [Discord](https://discord.gg/ya4UUj7ax2) to receive your serial number!